noctuelles/42-rainfall/level2/ressources/README.md

  8048505:       75 20                   jne    8048527 <p+0x53>
 ```

-It performs a check on the return address `ebp + 0x4` !
-Basically, it checks if the most significant byte of the return address is `0xb`, which would mean that we manipulated it so it points on the stack.
-This would prevent us from correctly redirecting the execution flow into our shellcode.
-If this check doesn´t pass, we jump to `0x8048527` :
+The program performs a check on the return address located at `ebp + 0x4`.
+Specifically, it verifies whether the most significant byte of the return address is `0xb`.
+If it is, this indicates that we have manipulated the return address to point to the stack, which would prevent us from successfully redirecting execution to our shellcode.

+If the check fails, execution is redirected to `0x8048527`.
+This presents a challenge, as it blocks a straightforward return-to-shellcode approach.
+But we might have a solution :

 ```
  8048527:       8d 45 b4                lea    eax,[ebp-0x4c]